How many times have you found yourself repeating a customer service issue several times to the same agent?

 The first lesson I will suggest is to keep track and notice when these things happen in any environment, but especially at work.
 Notice especially when you are the guilty party, but also notice those around you.
 How often is communication hampered by this failure to pay attention?
 The answer is that it is too often for great communication in our society.
 As a result, when communication suffers, customer service suffers.

-My hope is that the comments from my previous blog inspired you to think about your own listening behavior.
 Most of us have great room for improvement as listeners, so today we will cover the fundamentals of listening.

 The 4 Parts of Listening